310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 …Woah—!!
 {% endbubble %}

-{% img (Monthly Shoujo Comic) Keito Hasumi CG.png %}
+{% img /img/es/scoutstory/comicworld/keitoorigcg.jpg %}

 {% bubble Kanata %}
-Ah—?
-Are you alright, temple guy?
+ah—? are you alright, temple guy?

-You tumbled down… The wind is strong, so you have to be careful, okay~?
+you tumbled down… the wind is strong, so you have to be careful, okay~?

-Shall I help you with a “pain, pain go away”?[^9]
+shall i help you with a “pain, pain go away”?[^9]
 {% endbubble %}

 {% bubble Keito %}